ParkerrDev/PCAimAssist/README.md

 - Fixes previous issues with moving the window.
 - More customizable and configurable.

+## To-do
+- [] Upgrade YOLO version to a faster more optimized version.
+- [] Use OBS streaming server instead of websocket.
+- [] Debloat repository of dependancies.

 ## 🧰 Requirements
 - Nvidia RTX 980 🆙, higher or equivalent